 Granted, owning your own milk cow is likely not an option for most urban homesteaders, but keeping backyard rabbits in a subdivision is certainly possible.

-- 3. Get Creative In The Kitchen
+- In The City

 In The City